-Unlike new ideas, the worries don’t do any good.
-Worrying doesn’t change anything.
+Unlike new ideas based on positive inspiration, the worries don’t do any good.
+Worrying, after all, doesn’t change anything.

-You believe it, but you seem to not be able to help it.
-Realizing the likelihood of some of the things you imagine happening are small doesn’t seem to help.
+You’re not able to help worrying.
+Realizing the likelihood of some of the things you imagine happening is small doesn’t seem to help.

 It’s mental pressure.
-This causes people to turn to antianxiety pills and self-medication with drugs and alcohol in an effort to find anxiety reduction.
-It causes them to abandon the things and people who are ostensibly causing them the anxiety.
+It causes people to turn to pills and other forms of self-medication to lessen anxiety.
+It causes them to abandon the things and people who are ostensibly causing them anxiety.